Product-Led vs Sales-Led GTM: Complete Strategy Comparison

 Case Example: Snowflake's Sales-Led Strategy

 Snowflake's data cloud platform demonstrates effective sales-led GTM.
 Their complex solution requires technical evaluation and business justification.
 Sales teams articulate ROI for significant investment, and deal sizes justify high-touch sales processes.
 This strategy enabled them to secure large enterprise deals that wouldn't have been possible through a self-service model alone.
+We saw similar results with Clarizen, where a sales-led approach with B2B lead generation support drove 350% pipeline growth in the SaaS space.

 The Rise of Hybrid GTM Models